DmitryGaravsky/DevExpress.MVVM.Utils/readme.md

+# POCO Utilities

-# Utilities to transform POCO classes into its runtime-representation
+Helps to transform POCO-classes into its runtime-representation via Reflection.Emit approach.